 Ask the school for a Manifestation Meeting whenever the school wants to suspend a child for more than 10 days.
-To figure out whether the suspension is more than 10 days, add up all the child's suspensions for the whole school year.
+To figure out whether the suspension is more than 10 days, add up all the child's suspensions for the whole school year at the child's current school.